- What price for peace in Ukraine? Four years after Russia’s full-scale invasion, my comments together with Brookings colleagues

 - Russia’s threats to move nuclear weapons to Baltic ‘disingenuous,’ expert says, commentary for The National Desk

-- The War in Ukraine and NATO’s next Strategic Concept, panel with Elcano Royal Institute
+- The War in Ukraine and NATO’s next Strategic Concept, panel with Elcano Royal Institut

 - We have to adjust to a reality where we are in constant confrontation with Russia, interview with Reason [original in Danish | English translation]